Cloud1379/cse15l-lab-reports/LabReport5.md

 ./lib
 ./written_2
 ```
 I executed this command by using the `find` command followed by `-maxdepth 1`.
-The `1` was to specify to only serach one level deep, and `-type d` was to specify
+The `1` was to specify to only search one level deep, and `-type d` was to specify
 that only directories should be serached for.
 This command could be useful for specifying how deep within files that you want to actually look.

 I then tried looking through the same directory for directory-type files with a max depth of 3.